LSRP: Levenson Self-Report Psychopathy Scale (26-item)

 What does the LSRP measure?

-The LSRP measures psychopathic personality traits in non-criminal populations across two dimensions: primary psychopathy (callousness, manipulativeness, lack of empathy) and secondary psychopathy (impulsivity, irresponsibility, antisocial behavior).
-It assesses subclinical psychopathy on a continuum rather than diagnosing clinical psychopathy.
+The LSRP measures psychopathic personality traits in non-institutionalized populations along two dimensions.
+Primary psychopathy captures a selfish, uncaring, and manipulative posture toward others (callousness, egocentricity, lack of empathy); secondary psychopathy captures impulsivity and a self-defeating, antisocial lifestyle.
+It assesses these traits on a continuum rather than diagnosing clinical psychopathy.

 Is the LSRP free to use?

-The LSRP is a self-report questionnaire for non-criminal populations taking 10-15 minutes, while the PCL-R (Psychopathy Checklist-Revised) is a clinician-administered interview for forensic settings requiring extensive training and file review.
-The LSRP correlates moderately with PCL-R (r=0.35-0.50) but is designed for research, not clinical diagnosis.
+The LSRP is a brief self-report questionnaire designed for non-institutionalized samples, whereas the PCL-R (Psychopathy Checklist-Revised) is a clinician-administered instrument for forensic settings that requires extensive training, an interview, and file review.
+In 549 incarcerated males, LSRP total scores correlated r = .35 with PCL-R total scores (Brinkley et al., 2001), a moderate convergence; the LSRP is intended for research, not clinical or forensic decision-making.

 How reliable is the LSRP?